-Those who may be familar with some of the words and images that I share on hole ousia [a non-existent place] will be aware of my fascination with archives!
+Those who may be familiar with some of the words and images that I share on hole ousia [a non-existent place] will be aware of my fascination with archives!

 Archives, as silent as light, remind us that meaning does not exist unless you look for it.